ashleychontos/pySYD/docs/quickstart.rst

 TL;DR
 #####

-Just a quick timeout to go over a couple of general tidbits before walking through the detailed examples.
+Just a quick timeout to go over a couple of general tidbits before walking through the examples.

 The first is that the intended userbase for the original `pySYD` release was meant for non-expert astronomers.
 Therefore, the software was developed to be as hands-off as possible --